workshopweekend/many-leds/many-leds.md

     <%= EightLEDsKnightRider1.ino =%>
     But as you can see, it does not scale well...
 If you doubled the LEDs you'd double the size of your code, and modifications are tedious.

-6. Instead create an array with containing 8 bits.
+7. Instead create an array with containing 8 bits.
 You can think of an array as a set of drawers (Indexes) numbered 0 through 7.
 You can then store a 1 or a 0 in each of the indicies... and when you "draw" the array to the set of LEDs they turn on when the index = high (1) or low (0).
    <%= EightLEDsKnightRider2.ino =%>

-7. Use `analogRead` on pins `A0` to set the delay values.
+8. Use `analogRead` on pins `A0` to set the delay values.
 Note that `analogRead` returns a number between `0` and `1023`.
+   <%= EightLEDsPotSpeed.ino =%>

-8. Use `analogRead` on pins `A0`, `A1`, respectively, to set the values.
+9. Use `analogRead` on pins `A0`, `A1`, respectively, to set the values.
 Note that `analogRead` returns a number between `0` and `1023`.
 Divide them by 128 to get values from 0 to 7 from each pin.

-9. Turn all the potentiometers to 0.
-You should observe the LED off.
+9. Use the potentiometer to make a level meter... lighting more LEDs as you rotate the potentiometer.
+   <%= EightLEDsPotLevel.ino =%>

 10. Modify your code to use [the `map` function](http://arduino.cc/en/Reference/map) to convert the input value to the output value, instead of dividing by 128.

-11. Experiment with turning potentiometers to create dark margins on the left and right that get narrower and wider as you turn the pots.

 ## Challenges:
+1. Experiment with turning potentiometers to create dark margins on the left and right that get narrower and wider as you turn the pots.
-1. Use `random()` or another algorithm to slowly move a single "pixel?"
+2. Use `random()` or another algorithm to slowly move a single "pixel?"
-2. Connect a button to a digital input pin.
+3. Connect a button to a digital input pin.
     - Instead of moving LEDs with the potentiometers, increase the count whenever the button is pressed.
-3. Look at this version of the code... why do you think they wrote it this way?
+4. Look at this version of the code... why do you think they wrote it this way?
    <%= EightLEDsKnightRider3Bonus.ino =%>